 + a bonus map at the end!

 Lower Manhattan - 911 Memorial

 St. Paul's Cathedral Choral Song (Sunday night)

 Walk Brooklyn Bridge and eat pizza on the other side.

-The 3 major airports near New York City: JFK, LGA, and EWR.
+There are 3 major airports connecting to New York City: JFK, LGA, and EWR.